 The Chinese University of Hong Kong Sixteenth Honorary Fellowship Conferment Ceremony

-The Chinese University of Hong Kong (CUHK) will hold its Sixteenth Honorary Fellowship Conferment Ceremony on Monday, 22 May on campus.
-Six distinguished persons closely associated with CUHK will be conferred honorary fellowships in recognition of their remarkable contributions to the University and the community.
+The Chinese University of Hong Kong (CUHK) held its Sixteenth Honorary Fellowship Conferment Ceremony today (22 May) on campus.
+At the Ceremony, Dr. Norman N.P.
+LEUNG, Chairman of the Council conferred honorary fellowship on the following six distinguished persons, in recognition of their remarkable contributions to the University and the community.

 Dr. CHU Ka-lok, Peter